pjdufour/geowatch-util/docs/getting-started.rst

 Or skip directly to the source code documenation.
 Most public API functions are contained in :mod:`geowatchutil.runtime`.

-Key Concepts
+How does it work?
 ------------

-GeoWatch is built on top of the following key concepts: consumers, producers, stores, brokers, and codecs.
+GeoWatch is built on top of the following key concepts: consumers, producers, stores, brokers, codecs, and mappings.

 **Consumers**